4.c) Cognitive science and intelligence test

-It is important to stress that having a hereditary intelligence or any other hereditary character does not mean following a linear ratio or a predetermination of a particular value.
+It is imperative to stress that having an innate intelligence or any other character does not mean following a hereditary linear ratio or a predetermination of a value.
 The combination of genes offers a wide array of possibilities.

-The chart relating to the concordance in identical twins and just twin brothers can help us see the difference more clearly.
+The chart relating to the concordance in identical twins and just twin brothers can help to see the difference.

-The comparison between these percentages of concordance not only allows us to perfectly differentiate between hereditary character and predetermination of a particular character but rather also to deduce information about the number of chromosomes or chromosomes involved and the number of possible different expressions or characteristics.
+The comparison between these percentages of concordance not only allows to differentiate between hereditary character and its predetermination correctly but also to deduce information about the number of chromosomes involved and possible different expressions or characteristics.

-For example, it seems that the blood group depends on just one chromosome while schizophrenia depends on various, possibly six or seven, although it is difficult to know with just this information.
-Also, for schizophrenia, the heritability of parents to children is very low even though it has a genetic concordance of 69%
+For example, the blood group depends on just one chromosome while schizophrenia depends on various, possibly six or seven, although it is difficult to know with just this information.
+Similarly, for schizophrenia, the heritability of parents to children is very low even though it has a genetic concordance of 69%

-The concordance of intelligence is not presented because it changes with the different studies.
-Although from the information available, I would say that it is mainly found on one chromosome.
+The concordance of intelligence is not on the table because it varies with different studies.
+Although from The EDI Study, it appears to be on one chromosome.

-Another problem as we have seen is the definition of intelligence.
-Multiple functions and operatives modes configuring the cognitive processes affect the ability of measurement of intelligence test
+Another problem is the definition of intelligence.
+Multiple functions and operatives modes configuring the cognitive processes affect the ability of measurement of an intelligence test.

-However, it is not as serious as it seems; the fact that intelligence can be formed by various elemental faculties that are somewhat independent does not mean that they cannot be hereditary brain functions.
-Furthermore, if it turns out that one group of them has this characteristic; they will probably all have it.
+However, the fact that intelligence is a group of elemental faculties does not mean they cannot be hereditary brain functions.
+Furthermore, if it turns out that one group of them has this characteristic, they all will probably have it.

-Normally, studies performed on continuous variables are based on the treatment of these variables as a sum of more elemental discreet variables.
-You have to take into account that, in general, the change of continuous variables is not easily compatible with the idea of change by random mutations.
+Typically, studies perform the treatment of continuous variables as a sum of more elemental and discreet ones.
+In general, the change of continuous variables is not readily compatible with variations by random mutations.

-Intelligence can be understood as a sum of relational functions such as above/below, larger/smaller, general/specific, etc. Although the appearance of a new relation could be understood due to random causes, the improvement or greater precision of an existing relation that could be produced in a similar fashion could turn out to be incomprehensible.
+Intelligence can be like a sum of relational functions such as above/below, larger/smaller, general/specific.
+Although the appearance of a new relationship could be due to accidental causes, the improvement or greater precision in reasoning could turn out to be a little incomprehensible.

-We find ourselves with two large problems when measuring these intellectual abilities.
-The first is derived from the fact that the display of these brain functions is very much influenced by the moment in which they are performed.
+There are two big problems when measuring intellectual abilities.
+The first comes from the fact that the display of these brain functions depends on the time of the day.

 Tiredness, moods, and other various factors can significantly affect their expression from one day to the next or between the beginning and end of the same day.

-The second is that each particular measurement uses a specific test and the results can vary according to: whether the individual has done a similar ability test in the past, the individual's personality or cultural affinity with the ability test.
-However, if it is well designed, this aspect should be fairly reduced.
+The second one, each measurement uses a specific test, and the results can vary according to whether the individual has done a similar ability test in the past, the individual's personality or cultural affinity.
+However, if the design is adequate, this aspect should be minor.

 In the quantitative data used from the longitudinal Young Adulthood study for the statistical analysis included in the EDI Study, the correlations between the different measurements of the same children of intellectual abilities are very low.
-The maximum is 33% in spite of the fact that the same people are being measured.
+The maximum is 33% even though they refer to the same people.

-A simple conclusion would be to think that the brain functions of intelligence are not stable throughout life and that they are highly influenced by the environment.
-However, some experts believe that intellectual abilities are greatly stable throughout life, especially from 6 years of age on.
+A simple conclusion would be to think that the brain functions of intelligence are not stable throughout life and that they highly fluctuate with the environment.
+However, some experts believe that intellectual abilities are incredibly durable throughout life, especially from 6 years of age on.

-Popular language, as an expression of the collective unconscious, clearly expresses that intelligence is a fixed quality given that it uses the verb to be referring to permanent not transitory characteristics in expressions such as, that person is very intelligent.
-Well, at least in Spanish this aspect is obvious.
+Common language, as an expression of the collective unconscious, clearly shows that intelligence is a fixed quality while referring to permanent characteristics in phrases such as that person is brilliant or knowledgeable.
+Well, at least in Spanish, this aspect is visible.